-Candidates should make full use of mirrors before overtaking, observe the rear following vehicles, and/or those vehicles from opposite directions, and signal properly.
-Make use of the mirrors especially before moving out.
-During the process of overtaking, care should be taken to keep a safe distance from the objects ahead and control the speed of the vehicle properly.
-After overtaking, candidates should return to the original lane if situation permits.
+Candidates should observe the traffic situation as early as possible to prepare for the overtaking.
+If the traffic situation is safe, avoid stopping behind any stationary vehicle or obstacles prior to overtaking.
+Make full use of mirrors before overtaking, observe the rear following vehicles, and / or those vehicles from opposite directions, and signal properly.
+Make use of the mirrors to check around especially before moving out.
+During the overtaking process, care should be taken to keep a safe distance from objects ahead and control the speed of the vehicle properly, and should also make use of mirrors to check around for any rear following vehicle.
+After overtaking, make full use of mirrors before moving in.
+Candidates should return to the original lane if situation permits and make use of mirrors for observing the traffic.
 Care should be taken not to cut in sharply in front of other vehicles.
+The above steps in overtaking should also apply when candidates adjust the position of their vehicles in a driving lane that is larger than standard lane in width.